 Flavoring rum by adding spices and aromatics during distillation became popular in the latter part of the 20th century.
 Coconut rum and spiced rum are the most popular and have been around the longest.
-Yet, today we have mango, strawberry, and many other flavors to choose from.
+You can also find mango, strawberry, and many other flavors to choose from.
 The variety has grown to rival the number of flavored vodka options available.

 Many commercially produced flavored rums will use artificial and natural ingredients to add the desired flavor to a white rum base.
 On rare occasions, a natural infusion of fruits or herbs is used.
-However, just as with vodka, it is very easy to make your own infused rum.
+Just as with vodka, it is very easy to make your own infused rum.

 How to Drink Rum